surrealdb/memodb/README.md

 - Multiple concurrent writers without locking
 - Support for serializable, snapshot isolated transactions
 - Atomicity, Consistency and Isolation from ACID
+- Optional persistence with configurable modes:
+  - Support for synchronous and asynchronous append-only logging
+  - Support for periodic full-datastore snapshots
+  - Support for fsync on every commit, or periodically in the background
+  - SUpport for LZ4 snapshot file compression

 #### Quick start